(ABOUT) Raw Food Diets

 The concept of raw diets for pets are not new.
 Before the introduction of kibble and other convenient commercial offerings, feeding human food bits to pets was part of the common kitchen routine.
 The philosophy behind a natural diet is simplicity.
 By natural we mean bio-appropriate and bio-available.
 A diet that fits our pets' true nutritional requirements.
 Simple raw animal protein, a small amount of minced bone for calcium and phosphates, natural non-synthetic minerals and vitamins, and a small amount of carbs specifically for your fur kids.
 These concepts "re-developed" themselves over the last 30 years due to the public awareness created by Dr. Billinghurst and Dr. Lonsdale, both international thought leaders in canine and feline nutrition.

-As a result, we combined all of the positive elements of the different approaches to create a well-balanced meal plan framework through the products and brands we stock, incorporating a little of the prey-model (whole meaty bones), and a little of the BARF (biologically appropriate raw food) concepts for canine pet cuisine.
+As a result, at Raw Food for Pets we combined all of the positive elements of the different approaches to create a well-balanced meal plan framework through the products and brands we stock, incorporating a little of the prey-model (whole meaty bones), and a little of the BARF (biologically appropriate raw or real food) concepts for canine pet cuisine.
+Read our view on [Evolutionary Nutrition through Biologically Specie Raw Food] at our blog.
 We believe there must be a balance in the overall dietary approach, and this balance typically materialise over the period of a month when feeding your fur kids.
 For this reason, we promote raw meaty bones as meal replacements, example, pork and venison bones for the adult and senior fur kids, and chicken necks and wings for the youngsters.
 We also promote mixing natural supplements such as raw frozen sardines into the meal plan, as these items supply natural essential fatty acids (EFA) and omega-3 and 6 to your fur kids.
 To round our approach off, we believe that natural supplements, such as prebiotics, probiotics, essential oils, and natural vitamin and minerals all contribute to the overall nutritional profile required by each individual fur kid.

 To determine the amount of edible parts your fur kids should be eating as part of a balanced nutritional meal plan, whether BARF, PMR, Frankenprey (more details below), reference the anatomy of a typical prey animal.
 These portions include muscle meat, soft edible bone, and digestive organs: all of which are vitally important for your fur kids to consume on a raw food diet.
 Our selected raw frozen formula meals are all produced based on these principles, and pre-packaged for your convenience, so that you don't have get down into the grit of making it yourself.